lumail/lumail/README.md

 lumail2
 =======

-This is a small repository containing some minimal code for working with Maildir objects and Email objects.
+This is a small repository containing some minimal code for working with Maildir objects, email-messages, and MIME-parts.

 If you're familiar with the [lumail](http://lumail.org/) project it should make sense, otherwise it might not.